-The aggieTEACH-Science program is committed to assisting you every step of the way in preparing you to be a teacher while earning your undergraduate STEM degree.
+The aggieTEACH-Math &Science program is committed to assisting you every step of the way in preparing you to be a teacher while earning your undergraduate STEM degree.
 From the very beginning, you’ll meet with a program advisor to create a personalized certification plan.
 This plan is essential to your timely completion of the program.

 Complete a Bachelor’s Degree in a mathematics- or science-related field

 Students are not required to have a specific major to be in aggieTEACH-Math & Science, however the degree earned must contain a significant number of mathematics or sciences courses.
 Usually, the degree declared determines the area of certification.

 The table below gives the types of certification you can obtain with selected degrees.
 If your degree is not listed below, contact an aggieTEACH-Math & Science advisor to see if your degree plan can be adjusted to fit an area of certification.

 Holders of this certificate are eligible to teach science in Grades 7 and 8 and all chemistry courses in Grades 9-12.

 Chemistry, Food Science, Nutrition

 Holders of this certificate are eligible to teach science in Grades 7 and 8 and all biology, environmental systems, environmental science, and aquatic science courses in Grades 9-12.

 Holders of this certificate are eligible to teach mathematics in Grades 7 and 8 and all mathematics courses in Grades 9-12.

 Holders of this certificate are eligible to teach mathematics and science in Grades 7 and 8 and all mathematics and physics courses in Grades 9-12.